 Programs to Enhance Workforce Diversity

 The NIMH offers several funding opportunities and supplement programs to enhance the diversity of the workforce by providing support to students, postdoctorates, and eligible investigators from underrepresented groups in health-related research.
 Candidates include individuals from underrepresented racial and ethnic groups, individuals with disabilities, and individuals from disadvantaged backgrounds.
+Further general information may be found in two NIH Guide Notices, Racial and Ethnic Categories and Definitions for NIH Diversity Programs and for Other Reporting Purposes and Notice of NIH's Interest in Diversity.

 Individual Funding Opportunities – Predoctoral Fellowships and Research Grants